 Are you looking for a way to fit more exercise into your regular schedule?
 With a Montague folding bike, you can get your workout in on the way to and from work or school.
 Commuting by bike is a great way to get some exercise without having to budget extra time, since you spend time going to and from work anyway.
 And with a folding bike, you can decide how long and how hard you want your ride to be.
 Have some extra energy?
 Park further out and do a longer ride or ride a longer route back to your car at the end of the day.

-Last, but certainly not least, riding a folding bike can save you money…big money.
+Riding a folding bike can save you money… big money.
 According to AAA, as gas prices continue to increase, the average driver will spend $700 more on gasoline this year than last.
-But over the course of a year, you’ll save about $40 for every mile you ride on your daily commute.
-So if you drive the first 10 miles of your commute and ride the last five on your folding bike, in a year, you’ll have saved $400 on gasoline alone.
-And the more you ride, the more you save.
+Riding just a few miles a day can add up to serious savings over time.
 You also save money on parking – many cities have commuter lots near public transportation terminals where you can park for free.
-Compare that to the $5 or $10 or more you pay to park downtown. $10 less/day in parking is a savings of $2500 over a year – and that’s certainly nothing to sneeze at!
+Compare that to the $5, $10 or more you pay to park downtown. $10 less/day in parking is a savings of $2500 over a year!

 Once you go in for the Park & Pedal approach to commuting, you’ll find yourself saving money in all sorts of unexpected ways.
 Since you’re driving less, you’ll spend less on routine car maintenance such as oil changes.
 You might also decide that since you’re getting so much great exercise by riding your folding bike, you don’t need that gym membership anymore, and that’s more money saved.